Color-Of-Code/website/content/pages/programming/c-sharp/ixmlserializable.md

 After having read this article, by getting back to the other articles mentioned above, I hope you will be able to see the implementation mistakes made therein.
 The code works well as long as the classes do not get extended and as long as you do not mix serialization procedures.
 I made it all wrong too from the beginning until I dug into the problems...

 This article is more or less written like a FAQ to serve as a quick reference.
-It should answer the most important questions one might have (or should have, hehe) asked himself regarding the implementation of `IXmlSerializable`.
+It should answer the most important questions one might have (or should have) asked himself regarding the implementation of `IXmlSerializable`.
 If you have more questions, please don't hesitate to contact me.
 I use C# as programming language.
 I did my best to avoid mentioning the language too much, actually this information is good for all .NET targeted languages.

 ## Sample